NBKRedSpy/QM_ShowTechLevel/README.md

 Source code is available on GitHub at https://github.com/NBKRedSpy/QM_ShowTechLevel

 # Change Log
+## 1.2.0
+* Added power level to the text.

 ## 1.1.1
-Version 0.9.1.384 compatibility.
+* Version 0.9.1.384 compatibility.

 ## 1.1.0
-Version .8 compatibility.
+* Version .8 compatibility.